scionproto/scion/doc/manuals/router.rst

          Can be overridden for specific inter-AS BFD sessions with :option:`bfd.required_min_rx_interval <topology-json required_min_rx_interval>`.

+   .. object:: neighbor

+      Limits for the packets a router keeps while it looks up a neighbor's MAC address.
+      These settings are read only by the "afxdp" underlay.
+      With "inet" the kernel does the lookup and its own settings apply.

+      The lookup takes a few milliseconds.
+Packets sent to unresolved neighbors wait in a queue for that time instead of being dropped.
+Without the queue, the first packets sent to a neighbor are always lost.
+That costs a beacon interval at every hop while a topology comes up, and it breaks anything that sends once and waits, such as ``scion ping -c 1``, since nothing sends those packets again.

+      The router follows what the Linux neighbor subsystem does, and takes its defaults from the kernel it runs on.
+It differs in four places:

+      * The kernel measures its queue in bytes and allocates memory as it goes.
+        The router counts packets and takes them from a pool it allocated at startup, which is why ``queue_len`` and ``queue_total`` exist.
+      * The kernel ages unused entries out of its table.
+        The router only enforces ``cache_max``.
+      * The router sends no ARP or NDP itself.
+It sends one UDP packet to the discard port of the address, which makes the kernel do the lookup.
+      * The kernel answers the sender with an ICMP error when it gives up on an address.
+        The router says nothing, it just counts the packets it drops and leaves the sender to time out.

+      .. option:: queue_len = <int> (Default: 3)

+         How many packets are kept for one neighbor.
+         They are sent in the order they arrived.
+         When the queue is full, the oldest one is dropped to make room for the newest.
+         :rfc:`1122`, section 2.3.2.2 asks for at least one.

+      .. option:: queue_total = <int> (Default: 64)

+         How many packets a link keeps for all of its neighbors together.
+         This puts a ceiling on the buffers that someone sending to addresses that never answer can tie up.

+      .. option:: cache_max = <int> (Default: ``net.ipv4.neigh.default.gc_thresh3``)

+         How many neighbors a link remembers.
+Older entries are dropped to stay under this number.
+Dropping one costs a single kernel lookup the next time that neighbor is used.

+         The default is read once at startup from ``/proc/sys/net/ipv4/neigh/default/gc_thresh3``, or ``1024`` when that file cannot be read.
+The IPv6 table holds the same values as the IPv4 one, which is why only the latter is read.

+      .. option:: probe_interval = <duration> (Default: ``net.ipv4.neigh.default.retrans_time_ms``)

+         How long to wait before asking again for an address that has not answered.

+         The default is read once at startup from ``/proc/sys/net/ipv4/neigh/default/retrans_time_ms``,
+         or ``1s`` when that file cannot be read.

+      .. option:: probe_attempts = <int> (Default: ``net.ipv4.neigh.default.mcast_solicit``)

+         How many times an address is asked for before the router gives up and drops the packets waiting for it.
+With ``probe_interval`` this sets the longest a packet can wait.
+A packet that arrives after its sender gave up is of no use, and it holds a buffer until then.

+         The default is read once at startup from ``/proc/sys/net/ipv4/neigh/default/mcast_solicit``,
+         or ``3`` when that file cannot be read.

    .. object:: preferred_underlays

       .. option:: udpip = <string>, default = "afxdp"